 - Renounce theological arguments on matters beyond our comprehension.

 I’m afraid such devout believers as the much-aligned Pelagius and my learned compatriot Augustinus have indulged in endless disputes over whether man is sinful from birth and whether his will is free or all is predestined by God Almighty.
-Arguing over such obscure matters doesn’t help anyone.
+Arguing over such obscure matters aids no one.

 Evil powers must mock as the Body of Christ is divided.
 How much better would it further God’s Kingdom if wise men of God devoted their energy to humbly serving the poor, the weak and the outcast, to selfless acts of mercy, to promoting reconciliation between conflicting parties, and to striving for justice.

 - Reject senseless religious rituals, rules, prohibitions and the veneration of relics.

 Jesus fulfilled the Mosaic Law and came to offer God’s grace and truth; He never intended to burden His followers with new regulations.

 - Denounce a Church which demands sacrificial gifts of poor parishioners to finance grand edifices and ornaments.